Abdullah bin Zayed Al Nahyan: Personal life

 Abdullah bin Zayed was born in Abu Dhabi on 30 April 1972.
 He holds a degree in political science from UAE University.
-He is married to Sheikha Alyazia bint Saif Al Nahyan, who became an FAO Goodwill Ambassador extraordinary in 2010, and has five children: Fatima, Mohammad, Zayed, Saif and Theyab.
+He is married to Alyazia bint Saif Al Nahyan, who became an FAO Goodwill Ambassador extraordinary in 2010, and has five children: Fatima, Mohammad, Zayed, Saif and Theyab.

 Career

-Sheikh Abdullah bin Zayed Al Nahyan was appointed Minister of Foreign Affairs and International Cooperation of the United Arab Emirates on 9 February 2006.
+Abdullah bin Zayed Al Nahyan was appointed Minister of Foreign Affairs and International Cooperation of the United Arab Emirates on 9 February 2006.

-In 2017, leaked emails highlighted that Abdullah bin Zayed maintained close contacts with Tony Blair, who was being funded by the UAE as the Middle East peace envoy.
+In 2017, leaked emails highlighted that Abdullah bin Zayed maintained close contacts with UK prime minister Tony Blair, who was being funded by the UAE as the Middle East peace envoy.
 Blair held a number of official meetings with the UAE Foreign Minister.
-The emails also revealed that Abdullah bin Zayed was one of the UAE royals who bankrolled the envoy.
-In 2011, Sheikh Abdullah's office separately sent $2 million to Blair through Windrush Ventures, which channeled money for Tony Blair's commercial advisory work.
+The emails also revealed that Abdullah bin Zayed was one of the UAE royals who supported the envoy financially.
+In 2011, Abdullah's office separately sent US$2 million to Blair through Windrush Ventures, which channeled money for Tony Blair's commercial advisory work.
 The UAE Foreign Ministry also transferred $12 million to Windrush for Blair consultancy work in Colombia, Vietnam and Mongolia.

-In August 2017, Sheikh Abdullah urged Iran and Turkey to end what the UAE called their "colonial" actions in Syria, signaling unease about diminishing Gulf Arab influence in the war, and calling "the exit of those parties trying to reduce the sovereignty of the Syrian state."
+In August 2017, Abdullah urged Iran and Turkey to end what the UAE called their "colonial" actions in Syria, signaling unease about diminishing Gulf Arab influence in the war, and calling "the exit of those parties trying to reduce the sovereignty of the Syrian state."
 He added that "if Iran and Turkey continue the same historical, colonial and competitive behavior and perspectives between them in Arab affairs, we will continue in this situation not just in Syria today but tomorrow in some other country."

-On 14 February 2019, Sheikh Abdullah said that Israel was justified in attacking Iranian targets in Syria.
+On 14 February 2019, Abdullah said that Israel was justified in attacking Iranian targets in Syria.

-On 15 September 2020, Sheikh Abdullah signed the official Israel–United Arab Emirates peace agreement in a ceremony at the White House in Washington, D.C., US.
+On 15 September 2020, Abdullah signed the official Israel–United Arab Emirates peace agreement in a ceremony at the White House in Washington, D.C., US.

 In February 2022, the UAE abstained in a UN Security Council vote to condemn Russia for invading Ukraine.
-Sheikh Abdullah had a call with US Secretary of State Antony Blinken prior to the UN Security Council vote.
+Abdullah had a call with US Secretary of State Antony Blinken prior to the UN Security Council vote.
 In the phone call, Blinken spoke of the "importance of building a strong international response to support Ukrainian sovereignty through the UN Security Council."
-The Emirati readout of the phone call did not include Blinken's statement.
+The Emirati report of the phone call did not include Blinken's statement.

+On January 7, 2025 while serving as Deputy Prime Minister and Minister of Foreign Affairs he received Gideon Sa'ar, Minister of Foreign Affairs of Israel, in Abu Dhabi to discuss bilateral relations between the two countries.